helena-intel/openvino/docs/get_started/get_started.md

     <div class="collapsible-section">
 @endsphinxdirective
-**Click for an example of downloading the SqueezeNet Caffe* model** To download the SqueezeNet 1.1 Caffe* model to the `~/models` folder:
+**Click for an example of downloading the SqueezeNet Caffe* model** To download the SqueezeNet 1.1 Caffe* model to the `models` folder:

 @sphinxdirective
 .. tab:: Linux